Tornado crosses through downtown Nashville; Widespread damage reported

 NASHVILLE, Tenn.
-(WKRN) — Middle Tennessee was hit by tornado overnight Monday into Tuesday morning after severe storms moved through the area.
+(WKRN) — Middle Tennessee was hit by tornado early Tuesday morning after severe storms moved through the area.

 The tornado passed through downtown Nashville around 1 a.m.
 The path of the storm traveled almost exactly to a 1998 tornado that hit East Nashville.